Four Action Packed PRCA Rodeos Plus Six Days of Western Entertainment ~ Always the last week in July~

 hen the Header and Heeler have then taken up the slack in their ropes and have their horses facing each other, the clock is stopped.
 If only one heel is caught, the team faces a five second penalty.

-Riders race their horses into the arena to run a cloverleaf pattern around three barrels and out again.
+In Barrel Racing, riders race their horses into the arena to run a cloverleaf pattern around three barrels and out again.
 The goal is to have the fastest time without knocking over a barrel.
 An electric eye connected with an electronic timer and a judge with a stopwatch record the time.

 The rider is given a running start into the arena and her time begins once she passes the start line.
 It ends when she crosses it again, after running a long stretch back from the third barrel located at the opposite end of the arena.